-$\phantom{aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa$ FORTRAN 77
+Modelica FORTRAN 77

 Input Output

 Real DOUBLE PRECISION DOUBLE PRECISION

 Integer INTEGER INTEGER

 Boolean LOGICAL LOGICAL

 String Special $Not\ available$

 Enumeration type INTEGER INTEGER

-Sending string literals to FORTRAN 77 subroutines/functions is supported for Lapack/Blas-routines, and the strings are NUL-terminated for compatibility with C. The strings should be UTF-8 encoded similarly as for C to be compatible with C, even though the support in FORTRAN 77 is unclear and it is not relevant for the LAPACK/BLAS-routines.
+Sending string literals to FORTRAN 77 subroutines/functions is supported for LAPACK/BLAS-routines, and the strings are NUL-terminated for compatibility with C. String are UTF-8 encoded, even though the support for non-ASCII characters in FORTRAN 77 is unclear and it is not relevant for the LAPACK/BLAS-routines.
 Returning strings from FORTRAN 77 subroutines/functions is currently not supported.